-The athlete will then hook his/her wrist (right or left) around the middle of the stick, then use the other hand to grip the forearm of the hooked arm.
+The athlete will then hook his/her wrist (right or left) around the middle of the stick, then use the other hand to grip the forearm of the hooked arm, thumb wrapped around the forearm.
 Athletes may sit facing forward or backward.